marcolagi/today-i-learned/python/caller.md

 the call stack. `f_back` moves down in the stack one level, so that `sys._getframe().f_back` is equivalent to `sys._getframe(1)`.

-There are other ways to that, for example using the `inspect` module.
+There are other ways to do that, for example using the `inspect` module.